invenia/blog/_posts/2019-10-17-julialang-features-part-1.md

-Rather than replacing each call with `call_and_print`, we could instead call a function that does the work we are interested in, and then call `rewriten` on this function.
+Rather than replacing each call with `call_and_print`, we could instead call a function that does the work we are interested in, and then call `rewritten` on this function.
 So, not only does the function we call get rewritten, but so does every function it calls, all the way down.